Federal Work Study Program

 No. Federal Work Study funding is considered financial aid.
 You must have completed the financial aid application process AND be approved for FWS funding in order to be paid through FWS.
 Remember though - any student, regardless of financial aid status, can apply for an on campus job – the difference is in how you are paid.

 If you are an international student, you must be enrolled and attending classes for 1 full semester with a GPA of 2.5 or higher to be eligible to work.
 In addition, you will only be allowed to work on-campus.
 International students are not eligible for Federal Work Study (FWS) funding.
-Please contact Kim Nguyen at email@example.com to check your eligibility.
+Please contact Kim Nguyen at firstname.lastname@example.org PRIOR TO APPLYING FOR A POSITION to check your eligibility to work on campus.

 New students who are seeking jobs must be enrolled and attending classes when they begin work.
 All other application processes apply.